bazelbuild/rules_python/docs/index.md

 `py_proto_library`, and related symbols that provide the basis for Python support in Bazel.

-When using bazel 6, the core rules built into the Bazel binary, and the symbols in this repository are simple aliases.
+When using bazel 6 (or earlier), the core rules are bundled into the Bazel binary, and the symbols in this repository are simple aliases.
 On bazel 7 and above `rules_python` uses a separate Starlark implementation, see {ref}`Migrating from the Bundled Rules` below.